© Crown copyright 2018

 - help setting up work trials to give an opportunity to see potential recruits in action in the work environment

-- help through Work Choice (for employing a disabled person who needs specialist support), other employment schemes including Work Clubs, and help with work experience
+- help through the Work and Health Programme, other employment schemes including Work Clubs, and help with work experience

 4. Providing apprenticeships